born3am/todoapp-react-typescript/README.md

 # TO-DO APP

-To-do App storing data in the LocalStorage(working in progress)
+To-do App storing data in the LocalStorage

 ## Built with